Rathnaconeen

-The village's Irish name comes from the traditionally high number of rabbits in the area, and also the location of very visible ringfort at the top of the hill on the village.
+The village's Irish name comes from the traditionally high number of rabbits in the area, and also the location of a very visible ringfort at the top of the hill in the village.
 There was also possibly another fort at the top of the same hill.

 Historically, Rathnaconeen was in the old parish of Ballinahaglish, which was in the barony of Lord Tirawley.
-Following the Poor Law Union of 1852, it was designated as an area of Ballina, but was redesignated as an electoral division of Rural Ballina in 1898.
+Following the Poor law union of 1852, it was designated as an area of Ballina but was redesignated as an electoral division of Rural Ballina in 1898.
 It belongs to the electoral area with node ID 243 called Ballina Rural.
 Surrounding areas include Carrowntreilla, Rehins, Ballinahaglish, the Commons and Behybaun.

-The population of the townland has been traced since 1841 where a population of 53 lived in incredibly only 5 houses.
+The population of the townland has been traced since 1841 when a population of 53 lived in incredibly only 5 houses.
 After the famine, the population dropped considerably, being only 18 approximately 30 years later.
 The population subsequently rose, and now it stands at almost 75, with around 30 houses.